-In the education section it's important to give a brief summary of your education in reverse chronological order, e.g. starting from the most recent and working backwards.
-Make sure you share enough detail, e.g. the names of modules if relevant, or if your degree subject is quite broad.
+In the education section, it's important to give a brief summary of your education in reverse chronological order, e.g. starting from the most recent and working backwards.
+Make sure you share enough relevant details, for example, the names of specific modules you've taken if they apply to the role you're interested in.

 Keep your CV one-page in length.
-As you are not at Manager level yet it is very unlikely that you have enough content for two pages.
+As you are not at the manager level yet it's very unlikely that you have enough content for two pages.
 Re-evaluate your content if you think you have more than a page.
 It is probably best to delete anything that sounds vague or non-relevant.

-Don’t miss details off your CV – it can be frustrating for the recruiter.
+Don’t omit details from your CV – it can be frustrating for recruiters.
 Make sure you include your University start and end year.
-Add any relevant grades and include start and end dates for employment or society involvement etc.
+Add any relevant grades and include start and end dates for employment or society involvement.

 It's great practice to include an introduction on the CV itself.
 Use this to demonstrate that you are right for the job you are applying for and highlight your best achievement and skills.

 7. Check your spelling & grammar!